-Recommendations 1.
-Focal dystonia should be treated with botulinum toxin injections.
-GPP 2.
-Generalised dystonia should be treated with oral medications, followed by surgery if this is not effective.
+Recommendations Grade Focal dystonia should be treated with botulinum toxin injections.
+GPP Generalised dystonia should be treated with oral medications, followed by surgery if this is not effective.
 GPP 3.
-Patients with dystonic tremor should be offered physiotherapy and oral medications followed by surgery if the former are ineffective.
-GPP
+Patients with dystonic tremor should be offered physiotherapy and oral medications follow by surgery if the former are ineffective. ed GPP